Aspartylglucosaminuria (AGU)

 What are the main symptoms of Aspartylglucosaminuria?

 Symptoms of the syndrome usually present post infancy, and from the age of 2-3 years.
-Children who appeared to be developing typically may start to experience delays in speech leading to an eventual loss of speech already learnt.
-A decline in cognitive ability is a major symptom and this declice worsens with the age of the individual.
+Children who appear to be developing typically may start to experience delays in speech leading to an eventual loss of speech already learned.
+A decline in cognitive ability is a major symptom and this decline worsens with the age of the individual.

-Physical features of the syndrome include widely-spaced eyes, small ears, full lips, a short and broad nose, square face, large head and rounded cheeks.
+Physical features of the syndrome include widely-spaced eyes, small ears, full lips, a short and broad nose, a square face, a large head, and rounded cheeks.

-Other possible health conditions related to the syndrome include seizures, hypermobility, osteoporosis and respiratory infections.
+Other possible health conditions related to the syndrome include seizures, hypermobility, osteoporosis,s and respiratory infections.

 Possible clinical traits/features: